Thank you for subscribing

 9. Reducing your possessions

-Stuff.
-We all have it.
-Some have more than others.
-But when downsizing, the amount of stuff you possess is likely to require a keen cull.
-Professional home organiser Britta Reinecke of The Urban Organiser recommends triaging your possessions into three categories – definitely leave, maybe leave and definitely take.
+When downsizing, the amount of 'stuff' you possess is likely to require a heavy-handed cull.
+It's recommended to triage your possessions into three categories: definitely leave, maybe leave and definitely take.

-“Many people get to the other end on a move and find they have simply taken too much with them,” she says.
-“It’s a very emotional thing to go through.”
-A professional such as Homesuite can guide you gently through the streamlining process, but if you choose to go it alone, remember that there’s little use holding onto things that haven’t been used in years.
-“Choose to see this as an exciting fresh start,” says Reinecke.
-“It’s a great opportunity to begin again without all that clutter.”
+A professional service such as Homesuite can guide you gently through the streamlining process, but if you choose to go it alone, remember that there’s little use holding onto things that haven’t been used in years.

 10. Finding the right furniture fit

 If you’re downsizing to save money, you probably won’t want to take a chunk out of your profit by having to buy new furniture to fit the new space.
-Take a step back from the initial excitement of embracing a new lifestyle.
-Before committing to a new and modern abode, think about how your collection of antique furniture would look in such an ultra-modern setting.
-If it’s too much of a mismatch, it might not be quite right – for your furniture, or for you.
+Take a step back from the initial excitement of embracing a new lifestyle, and before committing to a new and modern abode, think about how your collection of antique furniture would look in such an ultra-modern setting.
+If it’s too much of a mismatch, it might not be quite right – for your furniture or for you.

 11. Alternatives to downsizing